 Inspect every I-V table.
 Check for proper order of the I-V tables.
-Columns Values in table must be:
+The order of the column values in the table must be:

-'''

-VOLTAGE, Current Typ, Current Min, Current Max

-'''
+VOLTAGE, Typical Current, Minimum Current, Maximum Current

-In most cases the maximum current should be greater than the typical current, which should be greater than the minimum current, in the active region (e.g. where device is not clamping).
-The most common exception is for compensated devices, where the typical, minimum, and maximum curves may nearly overlay each other.
-Also, [Power Clamp] curves may exhibit crossovers due to differences in the voltages at which clamping begins.
+In most cases the Maximum current should be greater than the Typical current, which should be greater than the Minimum current, in the active region (e.g. where device is not clamping).
+The most common exception is for compensated devices, where the Typical, Minimum, and Maximum curves may nearly overlay each other.
+Also, [POWER Clamp] curves may exhibit crossovers due to differences in the voltages at which clamping begins.